-Opinion | Why is the Trump administration enabling Turkey?
+Opinion | Why is the Trump administration enabling Erdogan’s Turkey?

 Turkey and Iran obviously start from very different places.
 Turkey, for decades, has been a NATO partner and a bulwark against Soviet-Russian power.
 In the shadows, it was also Israel’s key strategic ally in the Muslim world.
 Iran, by contrast, has treated the United States as an implacable enemy since its 1979 revolution and has been Israel’s most strident foe.

 But Turkey has changed under Erdogan, and not just in its growing antipathy toward Israel.
 Today, the similarities with the ayatollahs’ Iran are eerie — and the Trump administration’s disparate treatment of the two countries is jarring.
 Both push radical versions of Islam at a time when moderate voices are rising in many Arab countries, such as the UAE, Egypt, Jordan and Saudi Arabia.
 Both have a backward-looking nostalgia for ancient glory, in the Ottoman and Persian empires.
 Both are exporting instability through proxy forces.
-And both delight in bashing America.
+And both delight in bashing the United States.

 Congress has become increasingly suspicious of Erdogan, and for the past two years key members “have quietly frozen all major U.S. arms sales” to Ankara, according to a recent story in Defense News.
 Secretary of State Mike Pompeo, who is said to be increasingly peeved, tweeted this week that the United States will partially lift its arms embargo to Cyprus and increase security cooperation, a modest rebuff of Turkey.